MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-enable-data-sensitivity-labels.md

 1. Expand the  **Allow users to apply sensitivity labels for content** setting.

-1. Turn the toggle switch on.
+1. Turn on the toggle switch.

 1. Define who can apply and change sensitivity labels on Fabric items:

-    * Select **The entire organization** if you want everyone in the origanization to be able to apply and change labels on items.
+    * Select **The entire organization** if you want everyone in the organization to be able to apply and change labels on items.
 This is the default setting.

     * Select **Specific security groups** if you want to allow this capability for only certain users.
 Make sure that the security group(s) you specify contain only users who you want to be able to apply and change sensitivity labels on items.